elijah-potter/blog/posts/building_a_software_render_engine_from_scratch.md

 ## Conclusion

-When I initially designed this project, I hoped it would allow me to apply some of the more advanced Linear Algebra concepts that I've learnt in the second trimester.
+When I initially designed this project, I hoped it would allow me to apply some of the more advanced linear algebra concepts that I've learnt in the second trimester.
 In this regard, it did not live up to my expectations.

 While I was allowed to explore some concepts, like orthogonality, it was not quite satisfactory.